Automattic/jetpack/SECURITY.md

     *   Please **setup a local environment** instead whenever possible.
 Most of our code is open source (see above).
     *   If that's not possible, **limit any data access/modification** to the bare minimum necessary to reproduce a PoC.
     *   **_Don't_ automate form submissions!** That's very annoying for us, because it adds extra work for the volunteers who manage those systems, and reduces the signal/noise ratio in our communication channels.
-    *   If you don't follow these guidelines **we will not award a bounty for the report.**
+    *   To be eligible for a bounty, all of these guidelines must be followed.
 *   Be Patient - Give us a reasonable time to correct the issue before you disclose the vulnerability.

 We also expect you to comply with all applicable laws.
 You're responsible to pay any taxes associated with your bounties.